Top 5 New Roof Types to Install in the Pacific Northwest

 1. Asphalt Shingle Roofs in the Pacific Northwest

-Asphalt (aka three-tab) is the most common type of roofing you’ll see around Portland.
-This type of roofing is the base-line, standard most everyone is familiar with and is very effective in many scenarios and settings.
+Asphalt (aka three-tab) is the most common type of roofing around Portland.
+It is the baseline standard most everyone is familiar with and is very effective in many scenarios and settings.

 Asphalt Roofing Cost